 Faculty members whose needs fall into one of the fundable categories and do not currently hold a Grant-in-Aid are encouraged to submit applications.
 Application will be reviewed by either the Biomedical Research Advisory Committee or the General Research Advisory Committee according to the area of the research.
 Applicants are encouraged to consult the evaluation criteria used by the review committees prior to writing their proposal.

 While there is no rigid maximum amount, funds are limited and we hope to support as many worthy projects as possible.
-In FY13, 94 grants were awarded with an average award of $25,696.
-Requests for amounts considerably larger than the average may be viewed more positively if accompanied by a matching fund component.
-See Expenditures Allowed.
+In FY13, 92 grants were awarded with an average award of $26,998 and a median of $29,658.

-The grant period for proposals awarded in the Fall begins January 1, 2014 and ends June 30, 2015.
+The grant period for proposals awarded in the Spring begins July 1, 2014 and ends January 15, 2016.
 Guidelines prohibit a faculty member from holding more than one Grant-in-Aid during a grant period (with the exception of shared equipment awards) whether or not funding has been fully expended.
-Therefore, the next grant period for which January 1, 2014 awardees could seek additional Grant-in-Aid funding is that beginning July 1, 2015 (submission deadline in February 2015).
+Therefore, the next grant period for which July 1, 2014 awardees could seek additional Grant-in-Aid funding is that beginning January 1, 2016 (submission deadline in September 2015).

 Interim support necessary to maintain ongoing research efforts during a temporary lapse in external funding which is beyond the control of the faculty member.
 It is expected that faculty members who are supported will vigorously seek renewed funding in timely ways so as to avoid further lapses.
 This category applies only to projects that have previously been supported by an external agency not to new, previously unsupported projects.
 This category is inappropriate for support to complete a project that has not been submitted to an external agency for renewal or to augment an external award—even if the external award amount was inadequate to complete the project.
 See Bridge Funding Special Instructions.